lpn-plant/lpntpm-docs/docs/rpi_connection.md

 ```console
 $ sudo reboot
 ```
-To make sure that initialization process was successful please check if you have
+To make sure that the initialization process was successful please check if you have available:
- available:
 ```txt
 /dev/tpm0
 ```